tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_testing_assumptions.md

 Agile testing methods are okay.
 You should definitely act on this feedback.
 But hopefully you can catch errors *before* they get to users.
 The whole point of a quality assurance process is to ensure users get a quality product prior to release.

-Additionally, the later in the software cycle you catch an error, the more costly it is.
+Additionally, the later errors are identified in the software development process, the more costly it is.
 For example, suppose you discover that a button or label or error message is really confusing.
 It's much harder to change it post-release than pre-release.
 At least with documentation, you can continually improve your docs based on incoming feedback.

 ## Conclusion